McCarthy makes big gains for speaker, but he's still short

 The longest fight for the gavel started in late 1855 and dragged on for two months, with 133 ballots, during debates over slavery in the run-up to the Civil War.

-AP writers Mary Clare Jalonick and Kevin Freking contributed to this report.
+AP writers Mary Clare Jalonick and Kevin Freking and video journalists Nathan Ellgren and Mike Pesoli contributed to this report.

 Credit: Andrew Harnik